alifatulAnisa/FYP/README.md

-# MyFyp
+# FYP Project - Cosmetic Product Expiry Reminder Mobile Application for Personal Business
-Cosmetic Product Expiry Reminder Mobile Application for Personal Business
+ This is a final year project about reminding expiry date of cosmetic products.